Mario Kart Tour Mod Rubies Hack 2020

 How to hack Mario Kart Tour Nintendo continues to blunder its way through mobile releases, this time messing with what should be a sure thing, Mario Kart Tour, a mobile version of its famed racing series.
 Nintendo has been burned in the past by what it deemed quality offerings that people wouldn’t pay full price for (Super Mario Run), so now they’re just leaning into all the mobile BS they can.
 The racer includes city courses inspired by real-life locations.
-These rotate every two weeks.
+These Hack is working on iOS and Android Devices and rotate every two weeks.
 The first is inspired by New York it’s basically New Donk City from Super Mario Odyssey and is available until Oct.
 9. You’ll also be able to unlock Pauline from Donkey Kong and the dapper Musician Mario, along with a NY-themed cab kart and glider, during this time.

 There are 30 racers to choose from, while Mario Kart’s iconic items are also in the game.
 The beta period only featured a single-player, and it remains to be seen if the final release will add a real-time multiplayer.
 There were also reports about Mario Kart Tour being locked to vertical screen orientation on iOS and Android devices; it’s unknown if this will continue to be the case for the full launch.